rich00feld/RestoratiON/README.md

 -   If you see a pop-up that asks you if you want to restart R prior to install, select **No.**

 -   If you get an error message in the 'Console' window that a particular package did not install, you can install it manually.
-For example, if 'RcppEigen' did not install, look for the proper version in the app.R file, under the section '\# \# Desired package versions'.
+For example, if 'RcppEigen' did not install, look for the proper version in the app.R file, under the section `# # Desired package versions`.

     -   In the console, type `remotes::install_version("RcppEigen", version = "0.3.4.0.2", upgrade = "never", type = "source")` and then press Enter to run the line of code.